mulupuruvikas/JavaFX-VSCode-Tutorial/README.md

 Search for "Extension Pack for Java" and install the package.
 Do the same for "Maven for Java":
 <img src="assets/extension-pack-for-java.png" alt="extension-pack-for-java">

 After installing the extensions, you might have to close and reopen VSCode.
-If the installation process completed without any error, you should get a VS Code notification for it, or the buttons for the exension shouls say "Disable" or "Uninstall" like it does for me above.
+If the installation process completed without any error, you should get a VS Code notification for it, or the buttons for the exension should say "Disable" or "Uninstall" like it does for me above.

 ### Creating the Project
 Now, it's time to create the project.